Manage delivery schedules – Purchase

 In this procedure you create, handle, and print/send delivery schedules containing planned delivery dates and quantities for actual purchase orders, purchase order suggestions, and manufacturing order suggestions (with subcontracts).
 The delivery schedules are created per supplier.

-The actual purchase orders in the delivery schedules are loaded from released purchase order suggestions and subcontract purchase orders.
+Actual purchase orders in the delivery schedules are loaded from released purchase order suggestions, subcontract purchase orders, and manufacturing orders that have an operation linked to subcontract.
 All purchase order suggestions that have a delivery date within the lead time or within the next few days, should be checked and released to generate actual purchase orders before you print any delivery schedules in this procedure.
 You can verify and release these purchase order suggestions in the Purchase order suggestion procedure.

 You create purchase order suggestions during requirements planning in the procedures Requirement calculation and Net requirement calculation You use the net requirement calculation to perform requirements planning based on the customer order backlog, as well as any existing sales forecasts..
 The purchase order suggestions are created for the supplier that is set as default for a part.
 You create supplier links under the Purchase tab in the Part register procedure.